jrief/django-formset/docs/source/richtext.rst

 While this is a quick and fast solution, we shall always keep in mind that storing plain HTML inside a database field, prevents us from transforming the stored information into the final format while rendering.
 This means that the stored HTML is rendered as-is.
-As an alternative we can store that data as JSON.
+A better alternative is to store that data as JSON.